Mbuso21/Debt_Master/README.md

 # Debt Master

-Debt Master is my showcase project to show what I've learnt over my two years at WeThinkCode_
+Before you take debt, you need to analyse if you can afford it!!!!

+Debt Master is a tool with a web UI to help people manage thier finances.

+You can budget, calculate and register your finances.